Michaelangel007/crap_plus_plus/chrono/readme.md

 ```

-With auto we gained a _little_ readability at the _HUGE_ expense of KNOWING what the actual fucking types are.
+With auto we gained a _little_ readability at the HUGE _expense_ of NOT KNOWING what the actual fucking types are.

-Again, let's clean this crap up.
+Again, let's first align this crap.

 ```
     // ====================================================================